-Candidates seeking a Teaching Assistantship in Spanish or Portuguese must submit a recorded statement in the language they wish to teach, either Spanish, Portuguese or both.
+Candidates seeking a Teaching Assistantship must submit a recorded statement the language they which to teach.
 Native speakers of languages other than English must also provide a recorded statement in English of equal length.
 The statement should be 5 - 10 minutes long, and should consist of free, spontaneous narration.
-Appropriate topics include a brief biographical sketch, accounts of travel or other experiences that bear on graduate study in Spanish and Portuguese, reasons for deciding to pursue a graduate career, specific research interests, and awareness of the programs and resources offered by the Department of Spanish and Portuguese at the University of New Mexico.
+Appropriate topics include a brief biographical sketch, accounts of travel or other experiences that bear on graduate study in Spanish and/or Portuguese, reasons for deciding to pursue a graduate career, specific research interests, and awareness of the programs and resources offered by the Department of Spanish and Portuguese at the University of New Mexico.
 Applicants should try to use as wide a range of grammatical structures as possible, including past, present, future and hypothetical reference, and an appropriately professional vocabulary.
 No portion of the recording should be read or memorized, nor should the recorded statement be edited in any way.
 If the submitted recording does not adequately demonstrate the candidate's linguistic abilities, additional demonstration may be required, such as a supplemental recording, or a telephone or personal interview.